 Global trade of Banana approached a new height in 2013, traced by full supply owing to recovery production in the main area producing banana and higher demand in main markets.
 Consequently, banana exports exceeded 17 million tons, which was 6.1% more than its exports level in 2012 and marked a third straight year for an increase in banana exports (FAO, 2015a).
 The driven force for these increase are the Caribbean and Latin America, where by about 829,000 tons grew in 2013, representing 6.6%.
-Ecuador is the world largest exporter of banana, it was stroked by some hitches in exports as a result of floods in 2012, but bounced back in 2013 by making 5.3 million tons supply destructive conditions of weather in many producing nations involving Colombia was the major reasons why companies focus their imports from Ecuador.
-In 2013, the export by Columbia sturped by 10.5%, which was around 1.6 million tons, this was the fewest amount since 2006 (FAO, 2015b).
+Ecuador is the world largest exporter of banana, it was stroked by some hitches in exports as a result of floods in 2012, but bounced back in 2013 by making 5.3 million tons supply of banana in to the global markets.
+Based on information from sources in Ecuador industry, destructive conditions of weather in many producing nations involving Colombia was the major reasons why companies focus their imports from Ecuador.
+In 2013, the export by Columbia slumped by 10.5%, which was around 1.6 million tons, this was the fewest amount since 2006 (FAO, 2015b).